VolvoGroup/dymoval/docs/source/getting_started_index/create_dataset.rst

 As a first step to use *Dymoval*, each logged signal shall be cast into a *Dymoval* :ref:`Signal <signal>`.
 Once done, a list of such :ref:`Signals<signal>` can be used to create a :ref:`Dataset<Dataset>` object.

-However, when dealing with datasets, several problems may arise:
+However, when dealing with datasets logged from a "real-world" environment, several problems may arise:

 - not all the logged signals are sampled with the same sampling period,
 - data loggers are run continuously and for long time and this